sustainability-for-kids

 Using Travel to Teach Sustainability to Your Kids

 Do you remember the first time you flew on an airplane?
 Likely, the last thing on your mind was how much the flight contributed to your carbon footprint.
 Unfortunately, while air travel is exciting and necessary, it doesn’t score highly on sustainability.
 However, with air traffic recovering to pre-COVID levels and beyond by 2024, it highlights the need for teaching about sustainability.
 Rather than cancel your holidays, let’s consider how we could use travel to teach about sustainability for kids.
+The expert from CarbonClick may help achieve a healthy environment by doing an airport carbon offsets.

 Local trips to parks and farms